poliorcetics/named-arguments-rfc/03-reference-level-explanation.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+---

+Most points have already been presented in the previous section.
+This one focuses on those that have not been detailed enough or that are discussed for the first time, to avoid repetition and conflicting information through mistakes in editing.

 ## Two (or more) named arguments with the same public name

 There are three cases for this situation: